heynzar/bash-and-linux-journey/01_Linux_Fundamentals/01_basic_commands.md

 $ mkdir new_directory

 # Common Options
-$ mkdir -p a/b/c     # Create parent directories as needed
+$ mkdir -p a/b/c     # Create a folder inside a folder
 $ mkdir -m 755 dir   # Create with specific permissions
 $ mkdir -v dir       # Verbose output

+# -v: Stands for verbose.
+When this option is used, mkdir prints a message indicating that the directory has been created successfully.

 # Practical Examples
 $ mkdir -p project/{src,docs,tests}     # Create multiple nested directories